Tag Archives: Notes Log

 Notes Log

-Log notes entered either by a user or automatically by RB appear in a chronological log in the database record where they occurred, such as a case, job, invoice, or entity.
+Log notes entered either by a user or automatically by RB9 appear in a chronological log in the database record where they occurred, such as a case, job, invoice, or entity.
 Log entries are your internal paper trail because every entry is stored and listed separately — and they cannot be edited nor deleted.
 Entries can only be canceled but remain in the log as a canceled entry.

 Notes Logs are included in: